-A. The reading order for digital resource content Fail logically corresponds to the visual layout of the page when rendered by assistive technology.
-Additional Information: Pgs 8-13 were checked.
+A. The reading order for digital resource content logically corresponds to the visual layout of the page when rendered by assistive technology.
+Pass Additional Information: Pgs 8-13 were checked.
 The reading order was logical on all five pages.
-However, on page 9 some text (that was in italics) was skipped by the text-to-speech function.

 6. Structural Markup/Navigation